Norecipes - Elevating Everyday Meals

 • FAQ

-Why This Recipe Works?
+Why My Recipe Works

-• Boiling the sliced pork belly before glazing it with the sauce removes impurities like blood in the meat, which gets rid of some of the gamey flavors of the pork.
+• Boiling the sliced pork belly before glazing it with the sauce removes impurities, like blood, in the meat, which gets rid of some of the gamey flavors of the pork.
 It also renders out some of the excess fat while making the meat more tender.

 • Glazing the parboiled pork in the sauce rather than stir-frying keeps the pork moist and tender.